 where ρt(λ) is the spectral surface reflectance and R(λ) is the sensor relative spectral response (RSR) for a particular band.
 Without knowledge of the surface reflectance spectra, it is not possible to completely calibrate for this effect.
 However, for real world surface reflectances it can often be shown that the relationship between the band averaged values for different sensors is approximately linear (Gao et al. 2013; Jiang and Li 2009).
 This means the relationship between surface reflectance and sensor measurement remains approximately linear even when the sensor spectral response is considered.
 The effect of sensor spectral responses is approximated as a locally linear relationship that is consequently lumped into the linear model of Equation (5).
 This approximation is supported by simulations for the case study sensors in Section 2.5.
 Similar simulations should be conducted to verify linearity when applying the proposed method to other sensors.
 One can expect that as the RSR effect deviates further from linearity, its contribution to the final surface reflectance error will increase.

-The reference image will typically be at a substantially lower spatial resolution than the aerial imagery.
-Calibrated surface reflectance products, such as those produced from MODIS and Multi-angle Imaging SpectroRadiometer (MISR), have resolutions of the order of 500 m while aerial images usually have resolutions of 2 m or higher.
-This large resolution discrepancy affects the accuracy of the results.
-While the Equation (5) model applies to an aerial pixel, M and C are estimated at the reference resolution before resampling them to the aerial resolution.
-The reference resolution is only sufficient to capture gradual changes in BRDF and atmospheric conditions.
-Real BRDF can vary significantly over short distances where land cover is heterogeneous.
-This type of small scale BRDF variation is not captured at the resolution of the reference image and cannot be corrected for by the method.
-The theoretical formulation of Section 2.1 is intended to lend support to the use of the local linear model.
-It is acknowledged that the model involves a number of approximations and simplifications.
-These include ignoring adjacency effects and BRDF coupling with atmospheric effects (E. Vermote et al. 2006).
-We regard these approximations as necessary limitations of the method.
-Related methods make similar assumptions about BRDF homogeneity, often assuming a per-image BRDF model (Collings et al. 2011; Chandelier and Martinoty 2009; López et al. 2011) and also using simplified local linear models for approximating radiative transfer (Chandelier and Martinoty 2009; Collings et al. 2011; S. Gehrke and Beshah 2016).

 Surface Reflectance Homogenisation

 The homogenisation procedure follows these steps: